ondrejmrkus/ondrejmrkus.github.io/content/blog/school.md

 P.S.
 The same is true for college.

----
+Footnotes:

-_1 – How schools kill creativity: [NASA once had scientists design a test](https://www.youtube.com/watch?v=ZfKMq-rYtnc&feature=youtu.be&t=5m29s) to measure the creative potential of their engineers.
+- (1): How schools kill creativity: [NASA once had scientists design a test](https://www.youtube.com/watch?v=ZfKMq-rYtnc&feature=youtu.be&t=5m29s) to measure the creative potential of their engineers.
 It was a big success, so the scientists then used it for a study of how creativity develops as kids grow up.
 They tested 1600 children between the ages of 4 and 5, and 98% of them ranked as creative geniuses.
 Five years later, just 30% of these children scored the same.
-At 15, it was 12%, and by the time they finished school, only 2% of now young adults had their original creative drive._
+At 15, it was 12%, and by the time they finished school, only 2% of now young adults had their original creative drive.